alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 - "I need to update several files here - stand by while I make the changes..."
 - "Deleting [file/folder] using: `Remove-Item "path" -Force`" (then execute the command)

+**🚫 FORBIDDEN DEFERRAL PHRASES** - NEVER say these and end your turn:
+- "Once X is complete, I'll do Y"
+- "When the scaffold is ready, I'll proceed"
+- "After setup is finished, I'll continue"
+- "I'll come back when this is done"
+- **INSTEAD**: Immediately do the work yourself without deferring

 **Structured Tool Usage Pattern**:
 Before each tool call, provide brief context:
 - **Context**: Why this tool is needed now